-- Jeff Povey's POV Character in the novel The Serial Killers Club manages to be invited into the titular organization after he takes down a serial killer...and begins to kill off the membership, one by one.
+- Jeff Povey's point of view character in the novel The Serial Killers Club manages to be invited into the titular organization after he takes down a serial killer...and begins to kill off the membership, one by one.
 He says he's not a serial killer himself...but he kills again and again...

 - Both Shiki and Fujino in Kara no Kyoukai.
 This is part of the reason why the part of the story where they fight is the only one where both agonists get out okay, more-or-less.
 (Well, that and the one where the antagonist has Mind Control to stop Shiki from attacking him...)

-- Some of vampires in Anne Rice's books tend to be this.
-Post-Akasha Lestat mostly kills and drinks mobsters, muggers and the like... but sometimes cannot control himself and kills someone he deems particularly impressive.
-Another vampire, Pandora, then we meet her, is hunting a drug dealer.
+- Some of the vampires in Anne Rice's books The Vampire Chronicles tend to be this.
+Post-Akasha Lestat mostly kills and drinks mobsters, muggers, and the like... but sometimes cannot control himself and kills someone he deems particularly impressive.
+Another vampire, Pandora, when we meet her, is hunting a drug dealer.

 - All of the victims in Regina's Song had criminal records to some degree, but the one the killer was explicitly looking for while she thinned out Seattle's rapist population was a serial killer.
 At her trial, one of the witnesses remarks that there was a perverse charm in one serial killer dying at the hands of another.

 - John Cleaver of the I Am Not a Serial Killer books is this, with the added twist that the killers he hunts are not human.

 - The Dexter novels go a bit further than the show — not only do we have Dexter, the two children he's raising are damaged in much the same way he is, and he's trying to teach them to be like him so as to prevent them from becoming even worse.